-News from Gustin House Vol. 12, no. 2, November 2016
+News from Gustin House Vol. 13, no. 1, May 2017

 and Gustin/Trounce Heritage Committee Inc.

-All Recitals: St. Andrew's Presbyterian Church
+Recital venue: St. Andrew's Presbyterian Church

 436 Spadina Crescent East, Saskatoon